SahbaChangiziEmpire/the-exchange-lab/README.md

     DB_NAME=organization

 You can either set these variables in a .env file in the root directory of the organization-backend project or export them in your terminal session.

+Restore database from `organization-backend/test/test-database.sql` file.
+This file contains database schema with sample data inserted.

+        cd organization-front
+		npm install
+        npm run start

+Install dependencies of the back-end api on your hosting service:

+        cd organization-backend
+        npm instal

+Start the backend server:

+        npm start

+You should be able to browse the first page of front-end app by navigating to `http://localhost:3000/` via your browser.

 ### Prerequisites